Herb Safety Advice at Napiers

 8. CRITICAL HEALTH: Operations and critical illness

 Herbs can make a very positive contribution in serious health issues.
 However, if you have an operation, chemotherapy, radiation therapy or retroviral treatment scheduled, please contact our herbalists or your doctor before taking herbs.
-In the majority of cases we will not be able to advise by email and will ask for you to have a consultation with a medical herbalist who can liaise with your doctor to support you during this critical time.
+Some herbs, like high dose garlic, can increase your risk of bleeding or change the way that your blood clots.
+If you're not sure, stop taking herbs 2 weeks prior to an operation.
+Ideally, have a consultation with a medical herbalist who can liaise with your doctor to support you during this critical time.

 If in doubt, please ask!

-We are happy to look up your medications and give you the most up-to-date advice that we can, from our clinical experience, reference books, journals, databases and other sources.
+We are happy to look up your medications and give you the most up-to-date advice that we can.
+We try to stay up to date from our clinical experience, reference books, journals, databases and other sources.
 Please send us the name and dose of all the medicines you are taking, any supplements, and any herbs that you are intending to take and we will advise.
-Just email firstname.lastname@example.org or, ideally, make an appointment to see a medical herbalist.
+Just email email@example.com or, preferably, make an appointment to see a medical herbalist.

 Brinker F. Herb Contraindications and Drug Interactions 3d ed.
 Sandy, OR: Eclectic Medical Publications; 2001.